Table of Contents:

 4. DAAD form

-The School for Foreign Language Teaching at the University of Warsaw would like to inform the public about the language proficiency certification procedure for potential DAAD scholarship recipients who are employees or Ph.D. students of the University of Warsaw:
+The Centre for Foreign Language Teaching at the University of Warsaw would like to inform the public about the language proficiency certification procedure for potential DAAD scholarship recipients who are employees or Ph.D. students of the University of Warsaw:

 The language proficiency certification issued on the form provided by DAAD authorizes only the application for DAAD scholarships.
 For individuals who have appropriate entries in the USOS system confirming completion of language courses or passing a foreign language exam, the procedure involves filling out a form by the appropriate foreign language teacher and, if necessary, conducting a short interview in the foreign language.